In this chapter, you will learn to

 One of the components of managing third-party risk adequately is organizational awareness.
 This chapter looks at some ways in which healthcare information security, particularly the risk management activities, can be promoted throughout the organization.
 Training and awareness are probably the most cost-effective controls an organization can use to reduce the likelihood and severity of data breaches caused by internal threats, such as employee actions.
 We will review several established methods for building an awareness program.

 This section will cover the context behind the purpose and methodology of managing the risk that is inherent in having third-party organizations handle the sensitive health information on behalf of the healthcare organization.
 The risk management framework for third parties should not differ greatly from what an organization might use internally.
 We covered the leading risk management tools healthcare organizations use, including HIPAA controls, the NIST Risk Management Framework, and ISO 27001, to name just a few.
 Any differences in a framework to assess and manage third-party risk will typically reside in what level of access and control the healthcare organization has with the external organization.
 The framework choice will also depend on the healthcare organization's ability to enforce any changes.

 In the United States, healthcare organizations have made complaints about the expectations of HIPAA regulators, such as using a cloud service provider to manage electronic health information–levied requirements on major, multinational corporations such as Microsoft, Amazon, and Google.
-Those types of organizations attract customers from many different industries ...
+Those types of organizations attract customers from many ...